erikbejstam/learngo/notes/property-based.md

 Next, I'm trying to implement a recursive solution to the problem.
 Took a little bit of thinking.
 But remember: work out the base case first.
 In this case, it is when roman only has one numeral left (len(roman) == len(numeral.Symbol)).
 Then you return the value.
 At the bottom of your function I just did `return arabic + Recursive(newRoman)`.

 Skrev benchmarktester for them both.
 Of course Recursive is slower by about four times.

+## Property based testing

+We've come to realize the *domain* of *Roman numerals* have certain rules.
+So far, we've only tested concrete examples (example based tests), but what if we could concretize the rules we've found, and test them against the code?
+So what rules have we found?

+- can't have more than 3 consecutive symbols
+- only I, X and C can be subtractors
+- convert and then deconverting using our functions should return us to the original number.

+We can write tests for these.

+---

+We're using `quick.Check` that takes an anon function.
+We realize then that a flaw in our code: it can't handle negative ints or numerals over 3999.
+This suggests to use that maybe `int` isn't the right type?
+We can print out with `t.Log` btw if we want to see what values aren't making it.
+Then you run the test with `go test -v` (verbose flag i guess).
+Using `unit16` gets us closer to what we want at least.